timsayles1/coreboot-chell-hp-chromebook-13/README.md

 Reboot and enjoy your new boot logo.

-Modified source included in Repo for reference.
+Modified source boot logo images included in Repo for reference.